Explicit Acyclic Models and (Co)Chain Operations: Using Contractions to Construct Chain Maps

 Or, even easier, use the uniqueness result Proposition \ref{6.2}.
 Both ways around the associativity diagram

 are compositions of equivariant chain maps, each of which commutes with contractions.
 Thus the compositions map basis elements to elements in the image of contractions.
 Without even knowing the full $AW$ formula one sees that both compositions around the diagram agree with the standard procedure map.
-There are somewhat more general relevant results in Proposition \ref{6.11} below and Proposition \ref{6.5} above that clarify this, but they are not needed in this easy special case. $ $ \end{exam} \begin{rem} Of course, for any simplicial sets $X, Y$ there are two-variable functorial Alexander-Whitney maps $AW \colon N_*(X \times Y) \to N_*(X) \otimes N_*(Y)$ given by exactly the same formula as in Proposition \ref{6.7}, which is the well-known sum of tensors of front faces and back faces.
-There is still an explanation of the general $AW$ maps using the contraction of tensor products of chains on simplices, along with the idea of minimal acyclic carriers discussed in Section 1.
+There are somewhat more general relevant results in Proposition \ref{6.11} below and Proposition \ref{6.5} above that clarify this, but they are not needed in this easy special case. $ $

+\begin{rem} Of course, for any simplicial sets $X, Y$ there are two-variable functorial Alexander-Whitney maps $AW \colon N_*(X \times Y) \to N_*(X) \otimes N_*(Y)$ given by exactly the same formula as in Proposition \ref{6.6}, which is the well-known sum of tensors of front faces and back faces.
+There is an explanation of the general $AW$ maps using the contraction of tensor products of chains on simplices, along with the idea of minimal acyclic carriers discussed in Section 1.
 We will explain this in Section 8.
 If $X = \Delta^m$ and $Y = \Delta^n$ are simplices, the map produced by directly using the contraction of $N_*(\Delta^m) \otimes N_*(\Delta^n)$ definitely does not agree with the functorial $AW$ map.
 In fact, these maps disagree already in degree 0.
 The issue is that the direct contraction method for a product of simplices ignores the functoriality requirement, already for vertices.
-In the MacLane model case, equivariance replaces functoriality. $ $ \end{rem} \begin{exam} \textbf{Eilenberg-Zilber Maps for MacLane Models.} Suppose $X = EH$ and $Y = EG$ for groups $H$ and $G$.
-Then the standard procedure directly constructs an $H \times G$ equivariant map using the obvious $\FF[H \times G]$ basis in the domain and the contraction $h_{H \times G} = h_\times$ of the range.
-An $\FF$-basis of $N_*(EH) \otimes N_*(EG)$ is given by $\{\vec{x} \otimes \vec{y}\}$.
-Here, $\vec{x} = (x_0, \ldots, x_m)$ is a non-degenerate sequence of group elements in $H$ and $\vec{y} = (y_0, \ldots, y_n)$ is a non-degenerate sequence of group elements in $G$.
-The preferred $\FF[H \times G]$-basis is given by those tensors with $x_0 = e_H$ and $y_0 = e_G$.\\
+In the MacLane model case, equivariance replaces functoriality. $ $ \end{rem}